Kaligraphic Print

 We offer gloss celloglazing, matt celloglazing, matt velvet celloglazing, linen celloglazing and leather celloglazing.
 These finishes can be applied to book covers to give your product a little extra luxury and durability.

-Setting up your design for foiling
+Setting up your cover for foiling

 At Kaligraphic Print, we do inexpensive foiling, and a range of celloglazed finishes.
 Due to how foiling works, this can be a complicated process or a very simple one.
 To foil elements on a printed design, we must print those elements in black, and then run the sheet through our celloglazing and foiling machine.
 The foil then sticks to the printed areas cleanly and permanently.